ProfPorkins/Coronavirus-NanoForce/README.md

 * (completed) ~~Refactor the keyboard and mouse input as described at the end of the [Systems](https://github.com/ProfPorkins/Coronavirus-NanoForce/blob/trunk/docs/Systems.md) documentation.~~
 * Refactor the level management code to be fully data driven as suggested in the introduction to the [Levels](https://github.com/ProfPorkins/Coronavirus-NanoForce/blob/trunk/docs/Levels.md) documentation.
-* Refactor the code to be closer to an ECS architecture.
+* (completed) ~~Refactor the code to be closer to an ECS architecture.~~
+  * This is done as much as I'm going to do.
+Don't have the time to do more work on it.
+The biggest remaining item is refactoring the `Player` entity, and doing that is a bigger effort than is obvious by looking at it.
+I have to move on to other projects and real life.
 * Once C++20 is well supported the three compilers used to build it (MSVC, g++, llvm), take advantage of the new language capabilities where/if it makes sense.
 In particular, I'm thinking of refactoring to use modules to give myself experience with that capability.
 * Add support for localization.
 It would be an interesting exercise to revise the code to handle multiple languages.
 * [Gyruss](https://en.wikipedia.org/wiki/Gyruss) was a favorite game of mine back in the day.
 Have considered a new version of the game design that follows that style of gameplay.